openmsr/CAD_to_OpenMC/README.md

 The other available meshing backend is the stl-export from CadQuery (accessible by setting ```backend='stl'```) which uses the parameters ```tolerance``` and ```angular_tolerance``` to set meshing quality.

-Parameters are changed by means of altering entries in the ```mesher_config```-dictionary defined  in the assemlby modulde root namespace.
+Parameters are changed by means of altering entries in the ```mesher_config```-dictionary defined  in the assembly module root namespace.
 Like:
 ```python
  ab.mesher_config['min_mesh_size']=0.2
  ```